LeetLLM

 2-explicit-intermediate-fields-for-complex.py

-1from pydantic import BaseModel 2 3class Step(BaseModel): 4 explanation: str 5 output: str 6 7class MathSolution(BaseModel): 8 steps: list[Step] 9 final_answer: str 10 11# Use this when the intermediate fields are valuable to the application.
-12# Keep them intentional and bounded rather than dumping unstructured prose.
+1from pydantic import BaseModel 2 3class Step(BaseModel): 4 explanation: str 5 output: str 6 7class MathSolution(BaseModel): 8 steps: list[Step] 9 final_answer: str 10 11# Use this when the application needs the intermediate fields.
+12# Keep them intentional and bounded rather than dumping unstructured text.
 13

 3. Handling schema evolution